MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

 ```
 {{</highlight>}}

-Right-click {{< mousebutton "right" >}} on the *initCSOList* command and select {{< menuitem "Create Python Function initCSOList" >}}.
+Right-click {{< mousebutton "right" >}} on the <inlineCode>initCSOList</inlineCode> command and select {{< menuitem "Create Python Function 'initCSOList'" >}}.
 The Python file and the function are generated automatically.

 Back in MeVisLab, the new field <field>areaThreshold</field> can be seen in Module Inspector when selecting your module.
-The next step is to write the Python function *initCSOList*.
+The next step is to write the Python function <inlineCode>initCSOList</inlineCode>.

 ### Write Python Script
 Whenever the local macro module is added to the workspace or reloaded, new CSOLists shall be created and we need a possibility to update the lists whenever a new CSO has been created or existing contours changed.

-Define a function *setupCSOList*.
+Define a function <inlineCode>setupCSOList</inlineCode>.

 {{< highlight filename="csoList.py" >}}
 ```Python